-Pearson Chi-Square 0.0001, Cramer's V 0.0001
+Pearson’s chi-squared = 0.0001, Cramer’s V = = 0.0001

 Source: own research

-It is possible to observe from table 3.5.7 that the variable of meaning of the team to the fan (how he defines his fanhood) was compared to the amount spent on food and drinks at the stadium.
-This showed that the amount of money spent on food and drinks at the stadium is low to non-existent on all levels of fanhood definition.
+It is possible to observe from Table 3.5.7 that the variable of meaning of the team for the fan (how he defines his fanhood) was compared to the amount spent on food and drinks at the stadium.
+This showed that the amount of money spent on food and drinks at the stadium is low to non-existent at all levels of defining fanhood.

 Table 3.5.8.
-Pearson’s correlation of the meaning of the team for the fan and the amount spent on merchandise.
+Pearson’s correlation between the meaning of the team for the fan and the amount spent on merchandise.